BenGilbert98/Engineering_74_business/README.md

 # This is the guide to create git and github connection with SSH key

-- Download Git or GitBash (Mac and Linux has it already)
+- Download Git or GitBash
 - Note: GitHub Desktop is superior
 - Run GitBash
 - `cd` to a place you please (Desktop works too)